Minnesota's 4th, 5th COVID-19 cases surface in Olmsted, Ramsey counties

 Both cases have international travel history.
 The Ramsey case is a person in their 30s.
 Health officials say that person has had no community contact outside their home.

-The Olmsted case involves a person in their 50s who may have been symptomatic while at work, Graham Briggs, the county’s public health director, told reporters.
+The Olmsted case involves a 50-year-old person who may have been symptomatic while at work, Graham Briggs, the county’s public health director, told reporters.

 The person, who’d traveled recently to a place with other known COVID-19 cases, came to Mayo Clinic’s emergency room in Rochester for testing earlier this week after developing symptoms.
 Public health officials are still investigating, but the patient’s contact with other people appears to have been limited.